BOARD OF TRUSTEES

 Rev. Marty Stebbins

 Hospitality – Preservation of Wilson’s Hospitality Committee includes those who love to entertain.
 This allows Preservation of Wilson to reduce our special events costs with refreshments prepared by volunteers.
-This committee oversees the menu planning and set up for special events such as the Annual Garden Party & Fine Art Show, Letter Fests and Quarterly Board of Trustees Meetings.
+This committee oversees the menu planning and set up for special events such as the Annual Garden Party and Spring Letter Fest.

 Stephanie Batten, Chair